dantaylor688/dantaylor688.github.io/sunday-school.md

 I hope this exercise will allow us to still feel somewhat connected during this crazy time in our country.

-{% for post in site.sunday-school-lessons %}
+{% for post in site.sunday-school %}
   * {{ post.date | date_to_string }} &raquo; [ {{ post.title }} ]({{ post.url }})
 {% endfor %}